nubenetes/awesome-kubernetes/docs/serverless.md

 - [economictimes.indiatimes.com: Thoughtworks XConf Tech Talk Series: Serverless vs. Kubernetes when deploying microservices](https://economictimes.indiatimes.com/tech/technology/thoughtworks-xconf-tech-talk-series-serverless-vs-kubernetes-when-deploying-microservices/articleshow/89085544.cms)
 - [acloudguru.com: Containers vs serverless: Which is right for you?](https://acloudguru.com/blog/engineering/containers-vs-serverless-which-is-right-for-you) Serverless is one of the hottest new cloud trends.
 However, I have found it leads to more harm than good in the long run.
 While I understand some of the problems listed above are not unique to serverless, they are much more prolific; leading engineers to spend most of their time with YAML configuration or troubleshooting function execution rather than crafting business logic.
 What I find odd is the lack of complaints from the community.
 If I’m alone in my assessment, I’d love to hear from you in the comments below.
 I’ve spent a significant amount of time over the last few years working to undo my own serverless mistakes as well as those made by other developers.
 Maybe I’m the one who has been brainwashed?
 Time will tell.
 - [oliverjumpertz.medium.com: Serverless vs. Kubernetes](https://oliverjumpertz.medium.com/serverless-vs-kubernetes-58b0b387dc98)
+- [==thenewstack.io: Serverless vs. Kubernetes: The People’s Vote==](https://thenewstack.io/serverless-vs-kubernetes-the-peoples-vote/) A breakout session at AWS' recent Re:Invent conference provided a six point comparison of serverless  and Kubernetes to finally determine which architecture was better.
+The audience voted on which would be the winner.

 ### Case Studies